emaadgh/emaadgh/README.md

 🧠 10+ Years of OOP Experience
 💉 Dependency Injection
 ☁️ Microsoft Azure

+### My Open Source Project: MyBook
+MyBook is a straightforward ASP.NET Core Web API project designed for managing book-related data.
+It includes Dockerized deployment, Azure integration, unit testing, and a CI/CD pipeline.

+Check out the [MyBook Repository](https://github.com/emaadgh/mybook) to learn more and contribute!

 ### Beyond the Code:
 When I'm not coding, you can find me running, reading, or exploring various music and literary genres.
 These hobbies keep me energized and enhance my creativity at work.